bibbox/bibbox-documentation/docs/app-creators-manual_v4.md

 ### docker-compose.yml.template

 Based on this file the docker-compose.yml will be generated.
 The variables §§INSTANCE and all other environment and configuration variables starting with "§§" will be replaced during the installation.
 Each template for a docker compose file should link to the `bibbox-default-network` network.
 The `proxy` and `ports` section is used to create a `005-§§INSTANCE.conf` proxy file.

+NOTE:
+- Only use tagged images versions (not latest).
+To ensure that the app stays stable over time.
+- Use the docker-compose `links` parameter to ensure that containers can "talk" to each other indent of the name set in §§INSTANCE.

 ``` yml
     version: '3'